ICT Systems policies, procedures and risk

-In most cases to this point, delivery of on-line tests has required installation of some proprietary software application(s) locally, either on the server or deployed to work stations.
+In most cases to this point, delivery of online tests has required the installation of some proprietary software application(s) locally, either on the server or deployed to workstations.
 The advantage of this is that it enables control to be exercised over local machines with specific ways of, for example, using the technology to block access to local resources or internet access.
-The disadvantage of these methods is that they incur two type of cost.
+The disadvantage of these methods is that they incur two types of costs.
 The first is a license cost for any proprietary software not owned by the company delivering the test and the second is in the administrative overhead associated with installing the software.
 This can be more involved than it first appears since there are many possible systems configurations that could conflict with the software settings.
 A further disadvantage is that it tends to confine delivery to a single platform, MS Windows at a time when it is actually now a minority computing platform taking into account mobile technologies.
 There is also the issue of data transfer from the Centre to the Awarding Organisation and the more complex the system the greater the risk of data losses.
 Risk is again complicated with associated costs.

-- All on-line exams will be supervised in the same way as paper based exams making the risks comparable.
+- All online exams will be supervised in the same way as paper-based exams making the risks comparable.

-- All exams should be deliverable on any platform that has a reasonably up to date standards compliant web browser.
+- All exams should be deliverable on any platform that has a reasonably up-to-date standards-compliant web browser.